Peter Cook (antiques): Military service

 After graduating from the Royal Military College, Duntroon, in 1944, Cook served in the Australian Army in World War II and the Korean War.
 At the time of his retirement in 1960 he had achieved the rank of lieutenant colonel.

 Antiques

-On retirement from the regular army Cook became proprietor of Grafton Galleries, in Double Bay, New South Wales, an antique business founded by his mother in 1945.
+On retirement from the regular army Cook became proprietor of Grafton Galleries, in Double Bay, Sydney, an antique business founded by his mother in 1945.
 Cook was the consultant editor of The Antique Buyer's Handbook for Australia from 1979 until 1993.
-He wrote a column, Collector's Corner, for The Australian Women's Weekly from 1975 until 1982.
+He wrote a column, Collector's Corner, for the Australian Women's Weekly from 1975 until 1982.
 In 1987, Cook became a panelist on the television series For Love or Money.
-The show ran for three years and The Sydney Morning Herald described him as "the viewers favourite antiques expert" whilst The Canberra Times saw him as being the show's "most cerebral panellist".
+The show ran for three years and the Sydney Morning Herald described him as "the viewers favourite antiques expert" whilst the Canberra Times saw him as being the show's "most cerebral panellist".
+Hartley Cook is now the third generation of the Cook family to be the proprietor of Grafton Galleries and the business is now located on Boundary Street, Rushcutters Bay, New South Wales.